Is your company aligned with the new purchase model?

 78% of consumers say they rely on online reviews as well as personal recommendations;

-50% of consumers visit local business websites after reading positive comment;
+50% of consumers visit local business websites after reading a positive comment;

 68% of consumers become more likely to buy from a particular business after reading positive ratings;